-- a) The inventory (except goods in transit) has been physically verified by the Management during/at the end of the year.
+- a) The inventory (except goods in transit and stock lying with third parties) has been physically verified by the Management during at the end of the every quarter.
+Stock lying with third party has been confirmed by the third party.
 In our opinion, the frequency of verification is reasonable.
-Considering the size of the Company and nature of its operations, the coverage and procedures are adequate.
-The discrepancies noticed on physical verification of inventory did not exceed 10% or more for each class of inventory and has been appropriately dealt with in the books of account. - b) The Company has been sanctioned working capital limits exceeding ₹ 5 crores from banks on the basis of security of current assets.
+Considering the size of the Company and the nature of its operations, the coverage and procedures are adequate.
+The discrepancies noticed on such verification, which in our opinion were not material, have been appropriately dealt with in the books of account. - b) The Company has been sanctioned working capital limits exceeding ₹ 5 crores from banks on the basis of security of current assets.
 The quarterly returns / statements filed by the Company are broadly in agreement with the books of account and no material unreconciled discrepancies have been observed.
-Refer Note 16 of the Financial Statements.
+Refer Note 17 of the Financial Statements.

-(iii) Loans, Investments etc :
+(iii) Loans, Investments etc: